joseguardo/IntelligentChunking/app/data/processed/original/chunks/29_debt_purchase_transactions.md

 2. that Debt Purchase Transaction and the related extinguishment referred to in paragraph (i) above shall not constitute a prepayment of the Facilities;
 3. the Borrower which is the assignee shall be deemed to be an entity which fulfils the requirements of clause 28.1 (Assignments and Transfers by the Lenders) to be a New Lender;
 4. no Group Company shall be deemed to be in breach of any provision of clause 26 (General Undertakings) solely by reason of that Debt Purchase Transaction;
-5. clause 33 (Sharing among the Senior Finance Parties) shall not be applicable to the consideration paid under such Debt Purchase Transaction;
+5. clause 33 (Sharing among the Senior Finance Parties) shall not be applicable to the consideration paid under such Debt Purchase Transaction; and
 6. for the avoidance of doubt, any extinguishment of any part of the Term Loans or CAR Facility Loan shall not affect any amendment or waiver which prior to that extinguishment had been approved by or on behalf of the requisite Lender or Lenders in accordance with this agreement.

 # 29.2 Disenfranchisement on Debt Purchase Transactions entered into by Sponsor Affiliates